kdubb1337/examples/kubernetes/uptime-kuma/README.md

 # Uptime Kuma Kubernetes w/ Ansible

+🧠 See the corresponding article for more details about using [Kubernetes w/ Ansible](www.erichreich.com/using-kubernetes-without-ansible-is-just-wrong/)

 ## Pre-Requisites

 - Change `pv.yaml` to point to a usable storage in your cluster.